August 17, 2021

 How to Draw a Fishbone Diagram

 Drawing a fishbone diagram in Gliffy is easy.
-Make sure you’re signed up for a free trial in Gliffy for Confluence or check out our online diagramming tool.
-Then, you can follow along with these steps.
+Make sure you’re signed up for a free trial in Gliffy for Confluence, then you can follow along with these steps.

 1. Start with a Basic Diagram